La Monte Young: 1935–1959

 Young was born in a log cabin in Bern, Idaho.
 As a child he was influenced by the droning sounds of the environment, such as blowing wind and electrical transformers.
 During his childhood, Young's family moved several times before settling in Los Angeles, as his father searched for work.
 He was raised as a member of the Church of Jesus Christ of Latter-day Saints.
 He graduated from John Marshall High School.
 Young began his music studies at Los Angeles City College, and transferred to the University of California, Los Angeles (UCLA), where he received a BA in 1958.
 In the jazz milieu of Los Angeles, Young played with notable musicians including Ornette Coleman, Don Cherry, Billy Higgins, and Eric Dolphy.
 He undertook additional studies at the University of California, Berkeley from 1958 to 1960.
 In 1959 he attended the Darmstadt International Summer Courses for New Music under Karlheinz Stockhausen, and in 1960 relocated to New York in order to study electronic music with Richard Maxfield at the New School for Social Research.
 His compositions during this period were influenced by Anton Webern, Gregorian chant, Indian classical music, Japanese Gagaku, and Indonesian gamelan music.

 A number of Young's early works use the twelve-tone technique, which he studied under Leonard Stein at Los Angeles City College.
 (Stein had served as an assistant to Arnold Schoenberg when Schoenberg, the inventor of the twelve-tone method, taught at UCLA.)
 Young also studied composition with Robert Stevenson at UCLA and with Seymore Shifrin at UC Berkeley.
-In 1958, he developed the Trio for Strings, originally scored for violin, viola, and cello, which would presage his work in proceeding years.
+In 1958, he developed the Trio for Strings, originally scored for violin, viola, and cello, and which presaged his later work.
 The Trio for Strings has been described as an "origin point for minimalism."
 When Young visited Darmstadt in 1959, he encountered the music and writings of John Cage.
-There he also met Cage's collaborator, pianist David Tudor, who subsequently gave premières of some of Young's works.
+There he also met Cage's collaborator, pianist David Tudor, who subsequently would première some of Young's works.
 At Tudor's suggestion, Young engaged in a correspondence with Cage.
-Within a few months Young was presenting some of Cage's music on the West Coast.
+Within a few months, Young was presenting some of Cage's music on the West Coast.
 In turn, Cage and Tudor included some of Young's works in performances throughout the U.S. and Europe.
 Influenced by Cage, Young at this time took a turn toward the conceptual, using principles of indeterminacy in his compositions and incorporating non-traditional sounds, noises, and actions.